 The Alumnae Association eagerly seeks class volunteers interested in leadership roles in other aspects of the organization.
-Any alumna interested in serving on the board of directors and/or its committees should send her name to the Nominating Committee or to the executive director of the Alumnae Association.
+Any alum interested in serving on the board of directors and/or its committees should send their name to the Nominating Committee or to the executive director of the Association.
 Many of the committees are involved in policy and program creation.
-Current committees include: finance, classes and reunions, nominating, clubs, communications, and volunteer stewardship.
-More information can be found at http://alumnae.mtholyoke.edu/volunteers/contact-us/board-of-directors.
+Current committees include: finance, classes and reunions, nominating, clubs, communications, internal achievement awards, external achievement awards and volunteer experience.
+More information can be found at alumnae.mtholyoke.edu/volunteers/contact-us/board-of-directors.

-APPENDIX II: FIVE-YEAR PLANS
+APPENDIX II: FIVE-YEAR PLAN

-SNAPSHOT OF FIVE-YEAR GOALS (SAMPLE) CLASS OF
+SNAPSHOT OF FIVE-YEAR GOALS (SAMPLE)

+CLASS OF

-YEAR GOALS Year One Plan to attend New Class Officer Training Sunday morning of Reunion Weekend Encourage classmates to keep up interest and involvement in this postreunion year Ensure that transition from former class board is complete, including the transfer of the treasury Celebrate and communicate highlights of the past reunion Plan a mini-reunion with a goal of 30 classmates in attendance Review Mount Holyoke Fund giving results and encourage more participation Create class website Year Two Plan a mini-reunion in another city Encourage classmates to send updates for the Alumnae Quarterly Continue to update and maintain class website Year Three Continue to encourage new participation in the Mount Holyoke Fund Reach out to inactive classmates to generate broader volunteer base Plan a mini reunion Year Four Start to gather reunion team Find a reunion chair if one was not elected at previous reunion Set reunion participation and dollar goals for class contribution to Mount Holyoke Fund Appoint Nominating Committee Chair and two new members of the Nominating Committee Have Nominating Committee start inquiring about potential candidates for class offices Year Five Complete reunion team Attend Reunion Planning Workshop held on campus in the fall Update class website often to include Reunion information Strive for significant increases in attendance at Reunion Personally reach out to as many classmates as possible Have a great reunion!
+YEAR GOALS Year One Plan to attend New Class Officer Training virtually in the summer after you are elected.
+Encourage classmates to keep up interest and involvement in this post reunion year.
+Ensure that transition from former class board is complete, including the transfer of the treasury.
+Celebrate and communicate highlights of the past Reunion.
+Plan a mini-reunion with a goal of 30 classmates in attendance.
+Review Mount Holyoke Fund giving results and encourage more participation.
+Create/update class website.
+Use the Volunteer Hub to communicate with classmates Year Two Plan a mini-reunion in another city.
+Encourage classmates to send updates tp the Alumnae Quarterly class notes.
+Continue to update and maintain class website.
+Use the Volunteer Hub to communicate with classmates.
+Year Three Continue to encourage new participation in The Mount Holyoke Fund.
+Reach out to inactive classmates to generate broader volunteer base Plan a mini-reunion.
+Use the Volunteer Hub to communicate with classmates.
+Year Four Start to gather Reunion team.
+Find a reunion chair if one was not elected at previous Reunion.
+Set Reunion participation and dollar goals for class contribution to The Mount Holyoke Fund.
+Appoint Nominating Committee chair and two new members of the Nominating Committee.
+Have Nominating Committee start inquiring about potential candidates for class offices.
+Use the Volunteer Hub to communicate with classmates Year Five Complete reunion team.
+Use the Volunteer Hub to communicate with classmates.
+Attend Reunion-Planning Workshop held virtually in the fall prior to Reunion.
+Update class website often to include Reunion information.
+Strive for significant increases in attendance at Reunion.
+Personally reach out to as many classmates as possible.
+Have a great reunion!